 Wine writer on NowAndZin.
-News writer, Cheese lover.
+Cheese lover.
 L.A. voice actor.
 Reformed sports handicapper.
 Trying to taste wine from all 50 states.

 This wine makes pretty bubbles which don’t last too long, so enjoy them while they are here.
 The very pale sparkler offers a nose which carries floral notes along with citrus and minerals.
 The palate is very dry and loaded with minerality and lemon-lime fruit flavors.
 It comes off more like a “serious” sparkling wine than a “fun” Prosecco, but there is plenty there to please both camps. — 6 days ago

 This 2020 Albariño is crisp and bright with a pale yellow appearance and a complex nose.
 Aromas of citrus come first, then stone fruit, then a wonderful salinity that reminds me of the ocean.
 A tropical note joins the apricot/nectarine flavor and is bathed in lemon.
 The acidity is fresh and lively, and the finish is medium-long, leaving a trail of the citrus zest in its wake. — 2 months ago

 This pretty, pale, pink wine offers a beautiful nose of cherries, strawberries, citrus and minerals.
 On the palate, the fruit has a tangy tartness and the acidity is as fresh as can be.
 I love rosés, so I’m an easy audience, but this one rivals any pinkie I have had from the south of France.
 Delicious and ready for springtime. — 2 months ago

 The wine is very dark, so inky that light does not pass through it.
 The nose is fresh, riddled with black and blue berries, clove, cinnamon and cedar.
 On the palate, the rich fruit is out front with a savory backbeat trailing behind.
 The tannins are firm, while the finish is long and extremely tasty. — 11 days ago